smilegodly/mewbot/README.md

 python3 mewbot.py

-make a `config.json` with your discord token in the mewbot folder if you want to build locally
+make a `config.json` with your discord token in the project if you want to build locally